-Energy Community initiates 5 new dispute settlement cases on the lack of transposition of the Directive on the sulphur content of liquid fuels15.
-February 2013. / SEE Energy News
+Energy Community initiates 5 new dispute settlement cases on the lack of transposition of the Directive on the sulphur content of liquid fuels, SEE Energy News

 The Energy Community Secretariat, acting under Article 90 of the Treaty, through Opening Letters notes that Albania, Bosnia and Herzegovina, FYR of Macedonia, Serbia and Ukraine have not yet transposed and implemented the requirements of Directive 1999/32/EC.
 The deadline for the implementation expired at the end of 2011.

 Directive 1999/32/EC relating to a reduction in the sulphur content of certain liquid fuels aims to reduce emissions of SO2, a substance harmful to human health and the environment, resulting from combustion of heavy fuel oils and gas oils.
 The Directive sets maximum thresholds for the sulphur content in these fuels of 1 % and 0,1% respectively, and requires frequent sampling and analysis in each Contracting Parties.
 The Secretariat considers its transposition and application in the Contracting Parties a priority and a token for the Treaty’s commitment to improving the environmental situation in the Energy Community.